williamcanin/skeleton-gosync/README_en.md

 * 4 - You must create all structure in the `src/templates` using Pug.

-* 4.1 - The `pages` folder is where you should create your pages, which will have includes and blocks through the `src/templates/includes` and `src/templates/layouts` folders.
+* 4.1 - The `views` folder is where you should create your pages, which will have includes and blocks through the `src/templates/includes` and `src/templates/layouts` folders.

 * 5 -  Before you host your project, run the following command `gulp build` to make sure that all your design is complete for hosting.